 102. The child's name is determined by the parents.
 They are entitled to have the name of the child registered into the birth registry book in the native language and alphabet of one or both parents.
 Also, the parents have the right to choose freely the child's name, but they may not determine a pejorative name, a name by which morals are violated or a name which is contrary to the customs and views of the community.
-The child's name is determined by the guardianship authority if the parents are not alive, not known, if they failed to determine the child's name within the time limit stipulated by law, if they are unable to reach an agreement on the child's name, or if they have determined a pejorative name, a name by which morals are violated or a name which is contrary to the customs and views of the community (Article 344).
+The child's name is determine the child's name within the time limit stipulated by law, if they are unable to reach an agreement on the child's name, or if they have determined a pejorative name, a name by which morals are violated or a name which is contrary to the customs and views of the customs and views of the space.